 In the Double Dragon series, it is established that Marian is Billy's girlfriend, who is the Lee brother that wears blue in the games.
 Yet on the cover artwork used in every version of Double Dragon II: The Revenge, she is shown embracing the one who wears red.
 Either, Billy doesn't mind sharing his girlfriend with his brother Jimmy, or the artist switched their colors by mistake.
 Also, Marian is supposed to be dead in II ( although, she does get better in some versions of the game).

 Space Station Silicon Valley has a picture of the fire fox on the game cart and instruction manual (he's the only animal in the picture).
 Although he's one of the most fun animals to control, you only encounter him twice and NEVER play as him, unless you use a cheat code.

-Similarly, Star Wars Battlefront II has an example of this for its space maps.
+Star Wars: Battlefront II has an example of this for its space maps.
 Usually, the Loading Screen shows an image of a battle on the map being loaded along with hints in the upper right.
 Space maps, unlike most ground-based maps, only allow the player to battle in one era (Clone Wars from the prequels or Galactic Civil War from the originals) depending on the map.
 In the console versions of the game, Clone War-era space maps only show Galactic Civil War-era ships in the loading screens, and vice versa.